santosh-at-github/migration-accelerator-graviton/scripts/README.md

 # Helper Scripts

-Utility scripts for maintaining knowledge bases used by the Graviton Compatibility Validator.
+Utility scripts for maintaining knowledge bases used by the Migration Accelerator for Graviton.

 ## Scripts Overview